synthetik-technologies/blastfoam/tutorials/blastFSIFoam/building3D/README.md

-# 1KT tutorial
+# Building 3-D with FSI tutorial

 ## Notes

-This cases uses the Doan-Nickel equation of state with a simple tabulated thermodynamic model (const Cv) to simulate a 1 kilo-ton TNT equivalent energy pill.
-The U.S. standard atmosphere model with gravitation acceleration is used.
-The energy pill is initialized using a 1.5 m uniform sphere.
-The case also showcases the axisymmetic automatic mesh refinement and load balancing.
+This case is designed to show a simple 3-D case setup using an STL file with snappyHexMesh and adaptive mesh refinement.
+The a c-4 charge placed inside a L-Shaped building.
+The c-4 is activated using the linear activation model.
+This cases also uses fluid structure interaction.
+The blastFSIFoam solver is still under development and changing the case setup may result in crashes.

-The case takes approximately 6 hours to run on a four core desktop.
+The case takes approximately 5 min to run on a four-core desktop.